TiberiumWorld/Tiberium-Spread-Mechanic/README.md

  <a href="https://github.com/TiberiumWorld/Tiberium-Mechanic/projects/1#column-12546832"><img src="https://img.shields.io/badge/Roadmap-Plans-yellow.svg?style=for-the-badge" alt="Join Our Discord"></a>
 </p>

-# Tiberium Mechanic
+# Tiberium Spread Mechanic
+Tiberium is a crystal that suck up minerals and nutrients from the ground like a sponge.
+They alter the terrain and make it inhospitable for carbon-based life.
+This is represented in game via terrain province and state modifiers.

+# About
-Tiberium mechanic are a moduel based tiberium spread system built to be exported and made compatible to other mods.
-The mod work out of the box for the vanilla experience.
+Tiberium Spread Mechanic are a open source tiberium spread system built to be exported used and easily implemented to other mods.
+The mod works out of the box with the vanilla base game but might need some minor adjustments when used with mods changing UI and Province ID’s.

-The mod is based on EA C&C Tiberium Universe Content